eyulf/alexgardner.id.au/_posts/2022-01-09-home-lab-refresh-hypervisor.md

 In the next step of my [Homelab Refresh][homelab-refresh], the Hardware neeeded to have an OS installed.
 I've normally used CentOS as my go-to server OS, however, following the [death of CentOS 8][centos-8-death], I thought I'd try my hand with Debian.

+## Debian

 I installed Debian manually off a USB on each node, setting up the bare minimum needed to SSH into a uniquely named host.
 For actual server configuration work, I used Ansible to configure the hosts as KVM hypervisors.

 Since there is currently no DNS server configured as part of this refresh, the KVM hypervisors are addressed directly by IPs, the IP addresses themselves are assigned via a DHCP server running on my Mikrotik router.

+## Ansible

-I've published the [intial ansible configuration][ansible-commit] I made to setup KVM on these hosts.
+I've settled on using Ansible to perform the majority of the configuration for the non transiant servers within the refreshed Homelab, Hypervisors included.
+I've published the [intial Ansible configuration][ansible-commit] that I used to setup KVM on these hosts.
 With this config, setting up a new SSH ready KVM node was quite easy.

 ```
 $ ansible-playbook kvm-hypervisors.yml -i production -l kvm3